 - 1. The student must apply for regular admission and be accepted by the College. - 2.
 Be a high school graduate or the equivalent. - 3.
-The student must make a 14 (composite in English and math) on the ACT or score 8th grade equivalent or above as measured by the TABE Standardized Test administered by East Central Community College personnel; - 4.
+The student must have an ACT score of 14 or better; or COMPASS score of 49-69 in Reading; 26-48 in Writing; and 21-100 in Math. - 4.
 Upon notification of the above requirements being met, the applicant will have a personal interview by the Cosmetology Admissions Committee. - 5.
 The applicant must be recommended for admission by the Cosmetology Admissions Committee.